lemmings-io/01-twitter-example/README.md

 1. Make sure you have followed the [Lemmings Clojure and Atom Editor setup](https://lemmings.io/clojure-and-atom-editor-setup-40f8f09237b4).

-1. To get familiar with the programming language Clojure and the development workflow, first off follow the step-by-step tutorial [Twitter Bot Example in Clojure](http://howistart.org/posts/clojure/1).
-Skip the steps for setting up the Emacs Editor and testing in the tutorial.

 2. Start a new vagrant session by opening a new terminal window and run `vagrant ssh`.

     ![vagrant ssh](doc/images/vagrant-ssh.png)